 Yá’át’ééh!
 We are located in the Navajo Nation of Arizona, and we are very proud of our heritage.
-An old Navajo proverb tells us that we do not inherit the land from our ancestors; we borrow it from our children.
 It is our privilege and honor to be in the position to accompany our children on their journey to great heights and solid futures.
 As you browse through our website, we know you’ll catch our enthusiasm and appreciate our awe-inspiring past, present, and future.
 We believe that, together, we can accomplish great things!

 I am writing today to share some information on AzMerit testing and the Arizona College and Career Readiness Standards.

 To provide a little background, the Arizona College and Career Readiness Standards (AzCCRS) for reading and math set higher expectations for students.
 The standards differ from previous standards.
 The standards focus on rigor, critical thinking, deeper understanding and problem solving which requires a different approach to instruction.
 These standards are reflected in the new state assessment, AzMERIT.

 The expectations for student achievement are higher on the AzMERIT than they used to be with the previous AIMS state assessment.
 A passing score on AzMERIT will mean a student is on track for college or career upon graduation and is a higher expectation for a passing score than AIMS.
 Higher expectations mean that there may be a decline in the number of students passing AzMERIT as compared to AIMS.
 A lower score on AzMERIT does not necessarily mean that a student is performing below average in school.
 It also does not mean that teachers are doing a poor job of teaching.
 It is more likely the result of the increased rigor of the standards and the higher expectations for a passing score.
 As we saw with AIMS, we expect that the scores on AzMERIT will increase over time.